 Lighting is an important aspect of every home.
 Having good lighting not only makes it easier for you to see and do things around your home, but it also helps you feel more relaxed and comfortable at all times.
 For those looking for some great living room brightness ideas, here are a few tips that should help you make good decisions when it comes time to buy new lights.

 Colour temperature plays an important role in determining how well light can help illuminate different areas of your home.
 The color temperature of an LED lamp is measured in Kelvin (K) or degrees Kelvin (degrees K).
 A higher number will tend to look whiter, while lower numbers appear warmer and more yellowish, like traditional incandescent bulbs.

 LED lights are one of today’s biggest buzzwords.
 LED stands for light-emitting diode.
 Which is just another way of saying that they work by sending electricity through semiconductors.
 Since LEDs use solid-state technology.
 They are both more efficient and safer than traditional incandescent or fluorescent lights.

-They’re also longer lasting, can be tuned for specific functions (like growing plants) and aren’t generally fragile—all characteristics that have made them attractive in residential settings.
+They’re also longer lasting, can be tuned for specific functions (like growing plants) and aren’t generally fragile.
+All characteristics that have made them attractive in residential settings.
 But where do you put them in your living room?
-The answer depends on what type of lighting fixtures you already have, what kind of look you want and how much cash you want to spend.
-You should consider your lighting options based on these factors.
-Below we take a look at five common ways to light up your living room: Pendant Lighting: Pendant lighting fixtures are usually hung from ceilings using chains or cords.
+The answer depends on what type of light fixtures you already have, what kind of look you want and how much cash you want to spend.
+You should consider your light options based on these factors.
+Below we take a look at five common ways to light up your living room.
+Pendant Lighting: Pendant lighting fixtures are usually hung from ceilings using chains or cords.
 The fittings hold lamps with bulbs facing downward so they point at whatever surface they’re illuminating.

 Modern LED Lights